karthik003/Hack-VIT/README.md

 # Stock Prediction
-The entire code for our Stock Prediction App is in this repo.
+The entire code for our Stock Prediction system using SVM and Linear SVM.